PrimeMurcia/SMB-in-Ubuntu-22/README.md

-# Mounting a Remote SMB Share on Ubuntu
+# Mounting a Remote SMB Share on Ubuntu 22 by Prime Murcia

 ## Installation